 - Salt and pepper

-HOW TO MAKE THE LEMON RICOTTA PASTA SAUCE:
+HOW TO MAKE THIS LEMON RICOTTA PASTA SAUCE

 - Mix well, taste and make sure you’re happy with the seasoning